Congressional District # 17

 In September 2009, EPA signed an Interim Record of Decision (ROD) that contained the selected cleanup remedy for OU1.
 The remedy consists of demolition of the contaminated buildings, recycling as much of the building materials as possible, and then managing the residual building debris on site under a soil cover.

 In May 2012, EPA completed a remedial investigation (RI) and feasibility study (FS) at the site.
 The RI report discussed the levels of contaminants found in site sediment, soil, surface water, and waste materials and presents the estimated potential human health and ecological risks posed by the contaminants.
 The FS report presents the various cleanup options that EPA evaluated to address the potential health risks.
-In September 2012, EPA signed the final ROD for the Eagle Zinc site, which contains the selected cleanup remedy for OU 02.
-The 2012 remedy consists of the excavation of contaminated soil and sediment with on-site disposal and of groundwater cleanup actions.
+In September 2012, EPA signed the final ROD for the Eagle Zinc site, which contains the selected cleanup remedy for OU2, which consists of: 1) excavation of contaminated soil and sediment with disposal in an on-site containment cell, 2) and modification of the site surface water drainage system and wetlands around the newly constructed on-site containment cell.

 EPA and partner agency Illinois EPA interact with the Hillsboro community in accordance with the site-specific Community Involvement Plan (CIP), which is available for view at the Hillsboro Public Library.
 Other site documents, such as the 2009 and 2012 RODs, are also available to the public for viewing at the library.